 After being there eight years the ranch sold and I went into riding horses for the public out of Homedale, Idaho.
 I had started showing cow horses and rodeoing in high school, and with my contacts from breeding and selling horses all my adult life, I got to know plenty of people in the horse business.
 This set me up good for starting colts in the summer at home and also in the contract colt-starting business that had me traveling coast to coast starting 500 horses a year for awhile.
 As more people got exposed to what I was doing with horses, I moved into the people-schooling business more, and the horse schooling less.

-I still like to contract around 200 colts a year so I continue to learn from a number of different horses and don’t get stagnant with my program.
+I continue to learn from a number of different horses and don’t get stagnant with my program.
 I try to keep a balance of what works from the beginning phases, to the high performance end also.
 We now have a ranch in Bruneau, Idaho, where we operate schools from and have students ride with me.
 I feel blessed to make a living doing what I enjoy and being able to share this with other people that are like minded.